 Freshbooks does an excellent job of presenting exactly what the company does (it’s an online accounting system that’s user-friendly).
 Even better, the purpose of the site is to get people to sign up and just give it a try.
 They know they have an excellent product, and if they can just get you to try it out, you’re likely to sign up for a paid subscription.

 Notice how the design is minimal and focused on getting you to sign up for that free trial.
 Signing up is as easy as filling in two little boxes.
 The use of contrasting color and call to actions (CTAs) compels the user to sign up, too.
-Call to actions have become more popular and for good reason.
+Call to action have become more popular and for good reason.
 This brings the user’s attention directly to your key point without any hassle.
 But you must have a specific label attached to the call to action or the user might question its intent and not want to proceed.

 You can defy the expectations of a company-defining website by throwing in a bit of humor or personality.
 Just make sure you stay true to the purpose of your company, even when you’re being a bit light-hearted or tongue-in-cheek.